Belarus: Lukashenko rejects calls for new elections, claims NATO deployed to border | DW | 16.08.2020

 Speaking at a rally of his supporters in central Minsk, the 65-year-old leader rejected opposition calls for a new election and urged Belarusians to defend their country.

 "I called you here not to defend me, but for the first time in a quarter-century, to defend your country and its independence," he said.
-He also claimed that military equipment was being amassed 15 minutes from Belarus' border.
+Earlier, Lukashenko told state TV he would move an air assault brigade to Belarus' western border.

 Belarus has been rocked by demonstrations since last Sunday, when Lukashenko claimed victory in a presidential election his opponents say was rigged.
 Two people have died in the protests and thousands have been arrested.